shivambajaj08/shivambajaj08.github.io/_pages/about.md

 # Recent news

+__08/06/2025:__ Attended an invited workshop for Future Faculty Fellows organized by Northeastern Univeristy

+__06/08/2025:__ Gave a talk titled, "Robust Modeling for Complex Large-Scale Systems" at University of Maryland, College park

 __04/11/2025:__ Our paper titled, "Competitive Perimeter Defense in Linear Environments" has been accepted for publication by Theoretical Computer Science

 __04/08/2025:__ Our paper titled, "Time-Optimal Trajectory of a Dubins Vehicle with a Controllable Laser" has been accepted for publication by IEEE Transactions on Automatic Control (IEEE-TAC)